bhaveshpandey/bhaveshpandey.github.io/_drafts/dopproperties.md

  4. Add in *Apply Dop Properties* dop which interprets all the data and modifies the dop data tree.
 We do this before the rbd solver is run and only at the initalization stage.
 This is achieved using the *Gas Intermittent Solver* dop.

 Since *Apply Dop Properties* dop is a solver, we can seamlessly combine it with all other houdini microsolvers.

+## Benefits

+So we now have something which is similar to one of those *basic rigidbody solver* templates.
+It would seem so, however you can now completely control your dop data tree in sops.
+If you want to add more forces and tweak specific forces on specific objects, define new type of object, add volumetric fields to any specific objects you can!
+There is absolutely no need to dive inside the dop context.
+In fact when we look at our dop graph, there are no forces in our graph, no gravity force, no visualisaton modifiers and no *Active Value* dop to make any object passive!
+All of this is being driven by sops!

+If we want to update any property per frame or key-frame any property we can using the same setup with one slight modification.
+I will conver this example soon in another post.

+This wraps up a quick intro to **dopproperties** and I will go over some of the more technical aspects in later posts.
+I am well aware, rbd solver is outdated and most of the artists favour bullet solver, however the intention here is to demonstrate the framework.
+We will go over few other examples in future posts.